Camp Ondessonk has a wide variety of facilities & event meeting spaces to choose from. Reserve your spot today!

 Phantom’s Canyon: The Phantom’s Canyon campsite is nestled along a sandstone bluff-line and surrounded by beech, sycamore and hickory trees.
 This box canyon has a stunning waterfall that leads into a creek that passes along the campsite.
 This site offers a great, secluded feel, while only being a short hike from the amenities of main camp.

 Pine Lake: One of the furthest overnight spots on Camp property, Pine Lake is a very secluded and picturesque spot for those wishing to get away from the main area of Camp.
 There is a fire pit and benches, a pavilion to keep you dry in rainy weather, and great access to trails leading into the Shawnee National Forest.
-There is no outhouse or potable water at Pine Lake, so this spot is truly roughin’ it.
+There is an outhouse, but no potable water at Pine Lake, so this spot is truly roughin’ it.
 Access to Pine Lake is off Pakentuck Road and folks must park there and walk the quarter-mile trail back to the lake.

 FOURNIE LODGE – LORETTO UNIT